ByteOtter/OtterDen/docs/CONTRIBUTING.md

 First, I would recommend creating a directory where you keep all your OSS work related project directories.
 So something like a `Dev` directory in your `home/` folder or anywhere else you would like.

-Then go to [LogBlogs `GitHub` page](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell) and click the green `Code` button.<br>
+Then go to [OtterDens `GitHub` page](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell) and click the green `Code` button.<br>
 Select the SSH tab and copy the link shown in the dropdown menu.

 After that, while inside your `Dev/` directory, run the following command on your command line.

 ```
-git clone git@github.com:ByteOtter/LogBlog.git
+git clone git@github.com:ByteOtter/OtterDen.git
 ```

 You may be asked to enter the credentials for your `SSH Public Key` and once you enter it `git` will download all files stored in the repository.<br>
-Once this is done you should see a `LogBlog/` directory in your `Dev/` folder.
-This is LogBlog how it lives and breathes - almost.
+Once this is done you should see a `OtterDen/` directory in your `Dev/` folder.
+This is OtterDen how it lives and breathes - almost.

 I know you want to start now, but there are some steps left before you can do so.

-Before we touch the repository you should go back to LogBlogs `GitHub` page and click the `Fork` button in the top right corner.<br>
+Before we touch the repository you should go back to OtterDens `GitHub` page and click the `Fork` button in the top right corner.<br>
-This will **create a copy of LogBlog in your own `GitHub` account.** Some people would call this piracy; not so the open source community!<br>
+This will **create a copy of OtterDen in your own `GitHub` account.** Some people would call this piracy; not so the open source community!<br>
 Jokes aside, you are probably wondering why you need a copy in your own account when you already pulled it.
 Let me explain:

 When contributing to an Open Source project, or any software project for that matter, it can always happen that you make changes which would break the project.
 To avoid this it is necessary that you *do not* push your code into the project directly.
 Some projects even *require* you to push code into your own fork first.
-How your changes end up in `LogBlog`?
+How your changes end up in `OtterDen`?
 With a great little feature called a `Pull Request`!<br>
 A `Pull Request` can be created after pushing changes to any branch of your fork and is a formal request to the maintainers of the original project to merge your changes with the original codebase.
 (Note that creating a `Pull Request` is by no means mandatory.
 Forks can be used to branch off a existing project and publish your very own version that is how you like it!
 Isn't Open Source (depending on the license) amazing!)<br>

-Anyhow, when you have created a fork of LogBlog in your own profile you need to run the following commands on your command line while you are withing the `Dev/LogBlog/` directory:
+Anyhow, when you have created a fork of OtterDen in your own profile you need to run the following commands on your command line while you are withing the `Dev/OtterDen/` directory:

 ```
-git remote add fork git@github.com:[YourUserName]/LogBlog.git
+git remote add fork git@github.com:[YourUserName]/OtterDen.git
 ```
 This will add your fork to the list of existing locations `git` can `push` into or `pull` from.<br>
 If you now run `git remote -v` to check what that list looks like it should look like this:

 ```
-fork git@github.com:[YourUserName]/LogBlog.git (fetch)
+fork git@github.com:[YourUserName]/OtterDen.git (fetch)
-fork git@github.com:[YourUserName]/LogBlog.git (push)
+fork git@github.com:[YourUserName]/OtterDen.git (push)
-origin git@github.com:ByteOtter/LogBlog.git (fetch)
+origin git@github.com:ByteOtter/OtterDen.git (fetch)
-origin git@github.com:ByteOtter/LogBlog.git (push)
+origin git@github.com:ByteOtter/OtterDen.git (push)
 ```
 `Origin` in this list is the original repository (as you might have guessed) and `fork` your copy of it in your own `GitHub` account.<br>
 Now `git` knows to pull all new changes from the `origin` remote and push all of your custom changes you are working on to your own fork.

 Great!
-Now we can start setting up LogBlog itself!
+Now we can start setting up OtterDen itself!
 Finally!
 ***
-### 2.2 Setting up LogBlog
+### 2.2 Setting up OtterDen

 You have made it this far, stick to it and you will be working with Open Source Software in no time!

-Setting up LogBlog does require a little bit more configuration.<br>
+Setting up OtterDen does require a little bit more configuration.<br>
 After cloning the repository, make sure you have the newest [Python](https://www.python.org/) version and the Python package manager [`Pip`](https://pypi.org/project/pip/) installed.

-After that, while in the `Dev/LogBlog/` directory run:
+After that, while in the `Dev/OtterDen/` directory run:

 ```
 pip install -r requirements.txt
 ```
-Pip will now install all necessary requirements to run LogBlog on your system.
+Pip will now install all necessary requirements to run OtterDen on your system.

 Once Pip is done we need the command line again.<br>
 We need to set an environment variable to let the operating system know where our database will be located.
 How that is done varies from OS to OS so you need to ask Dr. Google for help if the following command does not work.